Does HIPAA Apply to You? You Might Not Be Compliant.

 HIPAA protects any information that might reasonably identify a patient from disclosure.
-Even revealing that someone is your patient without his/her written authorization can violate the law.
-For example: if you thank a current patient for referring her friend to you as a new patient, you likely violated HIPAA by revealing that your current patient’s friend is now seeing you for care; the fact that your patient referred her friend is irrelevant – you still revealed confidential information about your new patient.
+Even revealing that someone’s status as your patient without written authorization can violate the law.
+Say, for example, you thank a current patient for referring her friend to you as a new patient.
+In this case, you likely violated HIPAA by revealing that your current patient’s friend is now seeing you for care.
+That your patient referred her friend is irrelevant — you still revealed confidential information about your new patient.

 HIPAA’s privacy rule only allows a covered entity to disclose a patient’s PHI with written authorization and in limited situations.
 A provider may disclose information:

-- as necessary to be paid for services (i.e., billing department or collection agency),
+- necessary for payment (i.e., billing department or collection agency)

-- which falls within some narrow allowances for medical research and practice operational purposes,
+- that falls within some narrow allowances for medical research and practice operational purposes

-- which must be disclosed to serve public interest and public health (i.e., threats of harm, reports of abuse, criminal activity, or responding to a subpoena),
+- necessary to serve the public interest and public health (e.g., threats of harm, reports of abuse, criminal activity, or responding to a subpoena)

 A covered entity’s policy manual should include compliant disclosure forms appropriate for their practice area.
 Different types of disclosures require different forms of patient authorization, so your policies must carefully track HIPAA’s regulations.